 The difference between 14-Karat and 18-Karat gold

-Now that you know that the primary difference between 14K and 18K gold is in the percentage of pure gold that each contains, how can you tell that they are different?
+Now that you know that the primary difference between 14K and 18K gold is in the percentage of pure gold each contains, how can you tell they are different?

 1. Looks/color

-One of the classic ways to tell apart 14K gold jewelry and 18K gold jewelry is by looking at their color.
+One classic way to distinguish 14K gold jewelry from 18K gold jewelry is by looking at their color.
 Generally, an alloy with higher gold content will have a closer color to pure gold.
-This means 18K gold jewelry will have a more saturated rich, yellow appearance than 14K gold jewelry.
+This means 18K gold jewelry will have a more saturated, richer, yellow appearance than 14K gold jewelry.

-Equally, an 18k white gold diamond ring will have a whiter white, unlike 14K white gold with a warmer white.
-Finally, 18K rose gold will be peachier, while 14K rose gold will be pinker.
+Equally, an 18k white gold diamond ring will have a whiter white, unlike 14k white gold, which has a warmer white.
+Finally, 18k rose gold will be peachier, while 14k rose gold will be pinker.

-Note: You need to carefully look at 14K and 18K jewelry to notice this difference as the metal alloys used also influence their appearance.
+Note: You need to carefully examine 14K and 18K jewelry to notice this difference, as the metal alloys used also influence their appearance.

 2. Hardness

-Many people go for 14K gold jewelry, such as our 14k gold hoop earrings, because they are durable compared to 18K gold jewelry.
-This is because the latter contains more pure gold and is less hard than its counterparts.
-18-karat gold will bend or wear out more quickly than 14-karat gold.
+Many people choose 14-karat gold jewelry, such as our 14-karat gold hoop earrings, because they are more durable than 18-karat gold jewelry.
+The latter contains more pure gold and is less hard than its counterparts.
+However, 18-karat gold will bend or wear out more quickly than 14-karat gold.

 3. Price